 8. You are now ready to fill the first chambers with rice!
 Get out the Big Purple bowl!

-Sorry I did not leave a funnel for her to use.
+09A6537F-CF72-4EA2-BA73-FA6FD024B99DSorry I did not leave a funnel for her to use.
 This might be the cap to laundry detergent.
 Use what you have!

-9. You can pin across the bag just above the level of the rice to help hold it in place while you stitch across that first marked line.
+The idea is to fill both chambers evenly.
+A good guide is to fill to the point halfway between markings.
+A57B793C-AFC0-4369-A392-97FAEFD5F5AB9.
+You can pin across the bag just above the level of the rice to help hold it in place while you stitch across that first marked line.
 Safety pins are nice.
 Or skip the pins with only two chambers.
 For the bigger bags, you will want pins to keep rice from spilling.

 10. Do the same for the next two sets of chambers, keeping your amounts/ levels of rice even.
 Be sure to add a bay leaf, before you sew that last opening closed.
 They keep bugs at bay.